Timebutt/magicq-manual/docs/system-management.md

         <a
             class="link"
             href="system-management.html#loading-show-onto-smaller-console"
-            title="51.16.1.&nbsp;Loading a show onto a smaller console"> Loading a show onto a smaller console
+            title="51.16.1.
+Loading a show onto a smaller console"> Loading a show onto a smaller console
         </a>
         .